Culture of Israel: History

 With a diverse population of immigrants from five continents and more than 100 countries, and significant subcultures like the Mizrahim, Arabs, Russian Jews, Ethiopian Jews, Secular Jews and the Ultra Orthodox, each with its own cultural networks, Israeli culture is extremely varied.
 It follows cultural trends, and changes across the globe, as well as expressing a unique spirit of its own.
 In addition, Israel is a family-oriented society with a strong sense of community.

 Influences and impact

 Ancient Near East civilizations

 Ancient Israel, as a civilization of the ancient Near East, was influenced to some degree by other regional cultures.
 The Paleo-Hebrew alphabet was adapted from the Phoenician alphabet and the square script is a derivative of the Aramaic alphabet.
-Zoroastrianism of Ancient Iran is believed to had an influence on Jewish eschatology.
+Zoroastrianism of Ancient Iran is believed to have had an influence on Jewish eschatology.
 Jewish mythology contains similarities to Mesopotamian mythologies, such as the Enūma Eliš of Babylon, the Genesis creation narrative, the Epic of Gilgamesh, and the Genesis flood narrative.